Fredericksburg built a railroad to Gordonsville

 The new owners failed to fulfill their promise to build an additional 20 miles of track linking Parker's Store to Orange.
 The state reclaimed ownership based on the terms of the mortgage, and in 1876 the railroad was reorganized again as the Potomac, Fredericksburg & Piedmont (PF&P).
 A judge declared:6

-By that time, the original Orange and Alexandria Railroad had been through several reorganizations, and the Potomac, Fredericksburg & Piedmont Railroad's western connection at Orange was to the Washington City, Virginia Midland & Great Southern Railroad.
+By that time, the original Orange and Alexandria Railroad had been through several reorganizations, and the Potomac, Fredericksburg & Piedmont Railroad's western connection at Orange Court House was to the Washington City, Virginia Midland & Great Southern Railroad.
 Because the two rail lines used different gauges for their tracks, all freight and passengers had to be transferred to different rail cars at Orange.

 The Royal Land Company controlled the Potomac, Fredericksburg & Piedmont Railroad for two years, between 1876-88.
 It planned to build the Shenandoah Valley and Ohio Railroad west of Orange across the Blue Ridge via Swift Run Gap, to access timber and coal on 155,000 acres owned in Rockingham and Pendleton counties.
 The potential for expansion to Pittsburg was also part of the company's planning.